Dovetail Alternative: ValidateThat vs Dovetail (2026)

 - Build a searchable research knowledge base

 Use both when you want the full picture.
-Run your card sorts in CardSort, export the results as CSV, and pull them into Dovetail alongside your interview notes and other research.
+Run your card sorts in ValidateThat, export the results as CSV, and pull them into Dovetail alongside your interview notes and other research.
 This gives your team one place to see everything together.

 Budget-Friendly Alternatives

-- CardSort (free-$19/month) + Notion ($0-$10/month) for basic research organization
+- ValidateThat (free / Starter $19/mo) + Notion ($0-$10/month) for basic research organization

-- CardSort (free-$19/month) + Otter.ai ($0-$17/month) for transcription
+- ValidateThat (free / Starter $19/mo) + Otter.ai ($0-$17/month) for transcription

 Either combo keeps you under $50/month with solid coverage.